 Design is currently under way to remove the Galaxy Towers' storm flow from the CSO line and discharge the stormwater flow, via gravity, to the County-owned storm system nearby; the Galaxy Towers' storm flow would discharge through a stormwater-only discharge approximately 500 feet upriver.
 The impact of stormwater separation at the Galaxy Towers was not modeled as flow data from the 50-story condominium complex was unavailable; therefore separation of the stormwater was treated as having no impact on the performance of the CSO although it could help resolve some localized flooding issues in the area.
-The sanitary flow separation will have a minor impact on CSO performance, increasing capture to 80%, and reducing the number of overflow events to 53 per year.
+The sanitary flow separation will havehas a minor impact on CSO performance, increasing capture to 80% with no measurable impact on capture (since the sanitary flow is captured and treated in both scenarios), and reducing the number of overflow events to 53-37 per year.